ruhanslater2002/BlazeSpigot/README.md

 ### Building / Compiling
-> To build, clone the repo, and run `mvn clean install` in the NachoSpigot directory.
+> To build, clone the repo, and run `mvn clean install` in the BlazeSpigot directory.

 ### Discord
 [Join the Discord server!](https://)